 - Using false records to decrease an obligation to pay money or transmit property to the federal government

 Since the late 1980s, around $25 billion has been recovered by Whistleblowers under the False Claims Act.
 Anyone who defrauds the government or otherwise violates the False Claims Act is liable for three times the dollar amount that the government has been defrauded.
 In addition, violators can be held liable for penalties of up to $10,000 for each fraudulent claim.

 Individuals who bring Qui Tam suits are eligible to recover between 15 and 30 percent of the total recovery amount.

 The False Claims Act is complicated legislation.
 Anyone who pursues a claim incorrectly may be barred from later filing a competent suit.
 If you suspect that you may have evidence of government fraud or abuse of procurement, contact an experienced whistleblower lawyer immediately.

 Like most legal claims, False Claims Act cases are subject to a statute of limitations.
 Claims must be filed within a certain statutorily specified period, or litigants are forever barred from bringing their claim.
 Whistleblowers have six years from the date of the violation of the Act to file, or three years after the government knows or should have known of the violation.
 No claim can be filed under the Act more than 10 years after the initial violation.

 Pennsylvania Whistleblower Lawyers at Williams Cedar Represent Plaintiffs in Qui Tam Actions

 If you believe you have evidence of government fraud or contract abuse, the experienced Pennsylvania whistleblower lawyers at Williams Cedar can help you file a Qui Tam claim.
-With offices located in both Philadelphia and Cherry Hill, New Jersey, we serve clients nationwide.
+With offices located in both Philadelphia and Haddonfield, New Jersey, we serve clients nationwide.
 Call us today at 215-557-0099 or contact us online for a free consultation.